Generative AI-based data augmentation for improved bioacoustic classification in noisy environments: Introduction

 We investigate both Auxiliary Classifier Generative Adversarial Networks (ACGAN) \cite{odena2017acgan} and Stable Diffusion models \cite{rombach2022highresolutionimagesynthesislatent} as data augmentation methods for enhancing bird call spectrogram classification models, with the aim of reducing the amount of domain-specific labelled data required to train species classifiers.
 Our key contributions include: \begin{itemize} \item Application of Stable Diffusion to bird species monitoring.
-The model generates high-quality and diverse spectrograms of bird sound.
-As far as we are aware, this is the first application of stable diffusion to bioacoustic classification. \item Improved classification.
+The model generates high-quality and diverse spectrograms of bird sound, as supported by both image and audio quality evaluation metrics.
+As far as we are aware, this is the first application of stable diffusion to bioacoustic classification of bird species. \item Improved classification.
 Each classifier we used found some improvement by including synthetic data.
 Classification metrics generally improved in line with the amount of synthetic data added. \item Ecoacoustic pipelines.
 We suggest generative models to enhance bioacoustic classification pipelines.
 Our Stable Diffusion model produces high-quality diverse spectrograms, improving bird song classification accuracy and reducing the need for expensive expert-labelled data. \end{itemize}

 Our paper is structured as follows.
 First, we give background on acoustic species classification and data augmentation and place our techniques in the context of existing data augmentation methods.
 After describing the details of our acoustic dataset, we then detail the audio pre-processing and the generative models we employed.
 We use the terms stable diffusion, diffusion models, Denoising Diffusion Probabilistic Models (DDPMs), and latent diffusion interchangeably once the stable diffusion model is introduced.
 We then provide a detailed description of our experimental design and results, and follow this up with in-depth discussion of our results, limitations and paths for future work.